 Grades 6 through 8 standards integrate all eight science and engineering practices.
 Students’ understanding of and ability with each practice gets more detailed and sophisticated through middle school.
 For example, by the end of middle school, students can identify limitations of a particular model, including limitations of its accuracy, what features are included (or not), and limitations of what phenomena or outcomes it can predict.
 Students can develop models of varying levels of detail and accuracy and can identify when a situation calls for a conceptual model with little detail or a specific model with attention to accuracy, such as for making predictions of particular events.

-Examples of specific skills students should develop in these grades include:
+Some examples of specific skills students should develop in these grades include:

 define criteria and constrains of a design problem with precision;